usds/justice40-tool/data/data-pipeline/README.md

    For larger dataframes (esp those with 100+ properties), it is more beneficial to use python [pickle files](https://docs.python.org/3/library/pickle.html).
    These are taken from real runs of the current, known, working state and stored under the `snapshots` subdirectory.

-In the futrue, we could potentially use something like [pytest-snapshot](https://pypi.org/project/pytest-snapshot/) for this purpose.
+In the future, we could potentially use something like [pytest-snapshot](https://pypi.org/project/pytest-snapshot/) for this purpose.

+### ETL Unit Tests

+ETL unit tests are typically organized into three buckets:

+- Extract Tests
+- Transform Tests, and
+- Load Tests

+These are tested using different strategies, explained below.

-### Extract Tests
+#### Extract Tests

 Extract tests rely on the limited data transformations that occur as data is loaded from source files.

-In tests, we use fake, limited csvs read via `StringIO` , taken from the first several rows of the files of interest, and ensure data types are correct.
+In tests, we use fake, limited CSVs read via `StringIO` , taken from the first several rows of the files of interest, and ensure data types are correct.

 Down the line, we could use a tool like [Pandera](https://pandera.readthedocs.io/) to enforce schemas, both for the tests and the classes themselves.

-### Transform Tests
+#### Transform Tests

-Transform tests are the heart of ETL tests, and compare ideal dataframes with their actual counterparts.
+Transform tests are the heart of ETL unit tests, and compare ideal dataframes with their actual counterparts.

 See above [Fixtures](#configuration--fixtures) section for information about where data is coming from.

-### Load Tests
+#### Load Tests

 These make use of [tmp_path_factory](https://docs.pytest.org/en/latest/how-to/tmp_path.html) to create a file-system located under `temp_dir`, and validate whether the correct files are written to the correct locations.